We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 To maintain a strict pH level, pH-adjusting liquids are available, and a couple of drops of either “pH Up” or “pH Down” can change the level.
 Some hydroponic systems come with a testing kit, but these are often a separate purchase.

 Yes.
-Each system has its own recommendations on how often to clean it, and some systems recommend cleaning as often as once a month.
+Each indoor growing system has its own recommendations on how often to clean it, and some systems recommend cleaning as often as once a month.
 In general, cleaning requires removing all the spent plants and scrubbing or wiping out the unit—especially the water reservoir—before using it again.
 Apart from that, wipe down the surfaces with a clean, damp rag as necessary to remove dust, plant debris, and grime.

 Meet the Tester